philippeducasse/recipe-app/README.md

 - To push the changes to heroku, run

-$ git push heroku main
+$ git push heroku main (warning: check stasticfiles/css if problems with css in deployed version)

 - Finally, set up the database tables